Cornell University: Cornell University Press

 Cornell University Press, established in 1869 but inactive from 1884 to 1930, was the first university publishing enterprise in the United States.
 As of 2024, it is one of the country's largest university presses, publishing approximately 150 nonfiction titles annually in disciplines including anthropology, Asian studies, biological sciences, classics, history, industrial relations, literary criticism and theory, natural history, politics and international relations, veterinary science, and women's studies.

 Academic publications

 Cornell's academic units and student groups publish multiple scholarly journals, including at least five faculty-led and seven student-led publications.
 Faculty-led publications include the Johnson School's Administrative Science Quarterly, the ILR School's Industrial and Labor Relations Review, the Arts and Sciences Philosophy Department's The Philosophical Review, the College of Architecture, Art, and Planning's Journal of Architecture, and the Law School's Journal of Empirical Legal Studies.
-Student-led scholarly publications include Cornell Law Review, the Cornell Institute for Public Affairs' Cornell Policy Review, the Cornell International Law Journal, the Cornell Journal of Law and Public Policy, and Cornell International Affairs Review.
-Physical Review, recognized internationally as one of the best-known journals of physics, was founded at Cornell in 1893 before later being managed by the American Physical Society.